awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 The following describes each step in the workflow:
 + **Start** - Initiates the workflow and passes in a date value.
 + **Determine the missing students** – Determines the students that are absent for the given day.
-For this AWS tutorial, a Amazon DynamoDB table is queried to track the students that are absent.
+For this AWS tutorial, an Amazon DynamoDB table is queried to track the students that are absent.
 This workflow step dynamically creates XML that contains the students queried from the database and passes the XML to the next step.
 + **Send all notifications** – Parses the XML that contains all absent students.
 For each student, this step invokes Amazon SNS to send a mobile text message, Amazon Pinpoint to send a voice message, and Amazon SES to send an email message.
 + **End** - Stops the workflow.